Techopolis-Online/Perspective-Intelligence-Server/README.md

 ### Starting the Server

 1. Launch Perspective Intelligence.
 The app appears in your menu bar with a lightning bolt icon.
-2. Click the menu bar icon to open the server controls.
+2. The server starts automatically on port 11434 when the app launches.
-3. Configure the port (default: 11434) if needed.
+3. Click the menu bar icon to view server status and controls.
-4. Click **Start** to begin the server.
+4. The status indicator is green when the server is running.
-5. The status indicator turns green when the server is running.
+5. Use the controls to stop, restart, or change the port if needed.

 ### Testing with the Built-in Chat